 - a dependent child younger than 16 years of age

-- a dependent student younger than 25 years of age who is in full time studies and not receiving an income support payment
+- a dependent full time student younger than 25 years of age who is not getting an income support payment

-- your carer who has lived in the home for the past 2 years and is eligible to receive an income support payment, or
+- your carer who has lived in the home for the past 2 years and is eligible to get an income support payment, or

-- a close relative, either your parent, sister, brother, child or grandchild, who has lived in the home for the past 5 years and is eligible to receive an income support payment
+- your parent, sister, brother, child or grandchild, who has lived in the home for the past 5 years and is eligible to for an income support payment

-If you entered Residential Care on or after 1 January 2016, rental income from your former principal home is included in the combined assets and income assessment.
+If you entered Residential Care on or after 1 January 2016 and rent out your former home, we will also assess the rental income.

 - entered care before 1 January 2016, and

-- are paying your accommodation costs by periodic payment, or a combination of periodic and lump sum payment
+- are paying your accommodation costs by periodic payment, or both periodic and lump sum payments

-If you are formally discharged from Residential Care for more than 28 days on or after 1 January 2016, rental income from your former principal home will be included in the aged care means test if you re-enter care.
+If you are formally discharged from Residential Care for more than 28 days on or after 1 January 2016, we will assess rental income from your former home if you re-enter care.

 Applying for a combined assets and income assessment